cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     print(f.result())
     ```

-Futures themselves can be passed as arguments to other
+Futures can be passed as arguments to other
-tasks using the Future Executor.
+tasks using the executor.
 In this case, relevant files
 will be transported between workers when necessary.

 === "Python"